ocaml/platform-blog/opam-20-tips.md

 to just get the package dependencies ready before you start hacking on it.
 [See below](#Reproducing-build-environments) for details on how to reproduce a build environment more precisely.
+Note that `opam depext .` will not work at the moment, which will be fixed in the next release when the external dependency handling is integrated (opam will still list you the proper packages to install for your OS upon failure).

-If your project is versioned and you made changes, remember to either commit, or add `--working-dir` before you run the commands.
+If your project is versioned and you made changes, remember to either commit, or add `--working-dir` so that your uncommitted changes are taken into account.

 ## Local switches